We find them everywhere: throw pillows, bags, journal covers, and more.

-The arrow is often a symbol of courage, war or protection
+In reality, the arrow is a symbol of courage, war, protection, or provision.

-In this particular passage, the arrow is referring to our children.
+In Psalm 127, the arrow is referring to our children.

 “Be careful with your arrows.”
 I often hear my husband say to my kids when they are out shooting.

-He understands the composition of a good arrow and that, in order to fly straight and do the job that needs to be done, the arrow needs to be strong and the spine rigid.
+He understands the composition of a good arrow and that, in order to fly straight, the arrow needs to be strong and the spine must be rigid.
+He has taken careful time to prepare the arrows and heads.

-The arrow will eventually make an impact and it needs to be kept in the right condition when that time comes.
+The arrow will eventually make an impact, and it needs to be kept in the right condition when that time comes, so that it can do the job it it was meant to do, and not be damaged in the process.

 We must understand their great potential but also realize their fragility.

-We must acknowledge that their strength is of upmost importance and their condition, when it comes time to fly, will have a great impact in the battle.
+We must acknowledge that their strength is of upmost importance and their condition, when it comes time to fly, has great potential to make an impact in the battle.

 Psalm 127 tells us ‘blessed is that man whose quiver is full.’